 No. When the officer takes your driver's license, you should have been given either a DDS-1205 form or a 180-day permit.
 Many of my client's immediately try to get a new license to serve as identification, and that is illegal.

 When a person goes the Georgia Department of Driver Services (DDS), they are asked whether their license is being held by a court or law enforcement.
 The question is in written form, and the answer is under penalty of perjury (a felony).
 The only way the DDS will issue a new license is if that person does not respond to the question honestly.
 Frankly, the risk of being caught is not worth it.

-Contact our office within ten days of your Georgia DUI Arrest and we will file your license appeal for you.
+Contact our office within thirty days of your Georgia DUI Arrest and we will file your license appeal for you.